Frequently Asked Questions

 What time are your worship services?

-Regular Schedule: 2nd Sunday in September through the Sunday before Memorial Day at 9 am, 11:15 am, and 7:30 pm.
+Regular Schedule: 2nd Sunday in September through the Sunday before Memorial Day at 9 am and 11:15 am.

-Summer Schedule: Memorial Day weekend through Labor Day weekend, 10:30 am and 7:30 pm (the 7:30 pm service is in recess for the month of August).
+Summer Schedule: Memorial Day weekend through Labor Day weekend, 10:30 am.

 Is child care provided during worship services?

-Professional child care is provided for both morning services from 8:30 am to 1 pm.
+Professional child care is provided for both morning services from 8:30 am to 1 pm, 9:30 to noon in the summer.

 When do you celebrate Communion?